 Horchler carries No. 21 Providence over No. 15 Seton Hall

-PROVIDENCE, R.I.
-(AP) Providence coach Ed Cooley isn't about to get caught up in the national attention his team is receiving.
+PROVIDENCE, R.I.- Providence coach Ed Cooley isn’t about to get caught up in the national attention his team is receiving.

 Noah Horchler scored 17 points with 13 rebounds, and Nate Watson added 14 points to carry No. 21 Providence to a 70-65 victory over short-handed, 15th-ranked Seton Hall on Wednesday night.